adarshkr/ember-concepts/content/index.md

 ## Core Concepts

--  It's a good idea to get an overview of how an [Ember application works](https://guides.emberjs.com/v2.8.0/getting-started/core-concepts/)
+-  There are a few core concepts you should understand how [Ember application works](https://guides.emberjs.com/v2.8.0/getting-started/core-concepts/)